-Banjima Native Title Aboriginal Corporation RNTBC (BNTAC) was incorporated in 2013 and is the Registered Native Title Body Corporate for the Banjima People.
+Banjima Native Title Aboriginal Corporation RNTBC (ICN 7971) (BNTAC) was incorporated in 2013 and is the Registered Native Title Body Corporate (PBC) for the Banjima People.

-As the Banjima Prescribed Body Corporate (PBC), our key responsibilities include the protection and maintenance of Banjima People’s native title rights and interests, ensuring good governance practices are maintained and that traditional decision making and Banjima Lore and Culture are at the core of our organisation.
+As the Banjima Prescribed Body Corporate (PBC), our key responsibilities include the protection and maintenance of Banjima People’s native title rights and interests, ensuring good governance practices are maintained and that traditional decision making and Banjima law and culture are at the core of our organisation.

-BNTAC also undertakes some Executive Office function under a Benefits Management Structure (BMS).
-Under this structure, BNTAC works closely with Banjima's decision-making bodies to deliver targeted programs through our Member Serivices team that support Banjima culture, build the capacity of Banjima People and promote strong and healthy families.
+BNTAC also undertakes some Executive Office functions under a Benefits Management Structure (BMS).
+Under this structure, BNTAC works closely with Banjima's decision-making bodies to deliver targeted programs through our Member Services team that support Banjima culture, build the capacity of Banjima People and promote strong and healthy families.